ryanlelek/Raneto/example/content/install/production-notes.md

-/*
+---
 Title: Production Notes
 Sort: 3
-*/
+---

 When running a live site you'll want to set the `PORT` env variable to `80` so you don't need to add `:3000` to the URL.
 This requires root privileges and is not recommended.

 Instead it is preferred to use a reverse proxy for security reasons.
-Heroku and other services handle this aspect for you, but you can implement your own reverse proxy with Nginx or Apache.
+Heroku and other services handle this for you, but you can implement your own reverse proxy with Nginx or Apache.
 **See [Related Projects](%base_url%/related-projects) for deployment scripts to use on your own servers**

 ## Listening Port